didiersmith/steve/chapters/purely-hypothetical.md

 "Oh yes, it should be highly impactful."

-Steve paused for a moment, wondering how best to manoeuver the conversation towards his request.
+Steve paused for a moment, wondering how best to manoeuvre the conversation towards his request.

 "Is there any particular reason why you're calling?"
 Gabe asked.